-A video footage taken from Eagle’s Nest in Duikar shows massive landslide and avalanche in the Hunza valley that triggered after earthquake.
+A video footage taken from Eagle’s Nest in Duikar shows massive landslide and avalanche in the Hunza valley that triggered after the earthquake.

 According to the Gilgit-Baltistan government, 8 people have lost their lives while 29 others have been injured.
-The Karakoram Highway was blocked at 45 locations which has now been opened for all kinds of traffic.
+The Karakoram Highway was blocked at 45 locations which have now been opened for all kinds of traffic.

-Avalanche and Landslide in Hunza Valley After Earthquake – Gbe…Video footage taken from Hunza Eagle’s Nest Hotel shows glacier outburst and landsliding in The Hunza Valley.More than 250 people have died in Pakistan after a 7.5 magnitude earthquake with epicenter in north-eastern Afghanistan hit the region.More coverage on http://gbee.pk/tag/earthquake-2015Video: Ali Madad (Eagle’s Nest, Hunza)
+Avalanche and Landslide in Hunza Valley After Earthquake – Gbe…Video footage taken from Hunza Eagle’s Nest Hotel shows glacier outburst and landsliding in The Hunza Valley.More than 250 people have died in Pakistan after a 7.5 magnitude earthquake with epicenter in north-eastern Afghanistan hit the region.More coverage on https://gbee.pk/topic/earthquake/: Ali Madad (Eagle’s Nest, Hunza)

 Posted by GBee on Tuesday, October 27, 2015